 Along the Baltic seabed there are several different cables and lines for telecommunications, electricity transmission and gas.
-Those lying close to the project areas are the gas lines Nordstream 1 and 2 between Russia and Germany, see Figure 14.
-The planned Nordstream 2 is the line which is closest to the project area, approx 15 km from the project area's outer limit.
-Two different fibre cables are located within the project area.
-The east-west cable from Katthammarsvik in Sweden to Lithuania is called BCS East-West Interlink and the so-called C-Lion1 cable, goes north to south from Finland to Germany.
-Both cables are fibre cables for telecommunication.

-Aside from these cables there are no further cables or lines within or to the project area other than what is known about from accessible material.
+Those lying close to the project areas are the gas lines Nord Stream 1 and 2 between Russia and Germany, see Figure 17.
+Nord Stream 2 which is under construction borders the outer project area which will be considered in the process.
+In addition, there is a fibre cable, called C-Lion1, located approx. 500m east of the project area's limit, but otherwise there are no further cables or lines within or adjacent to the project area other than those known from available material.

-Figure 14.
-Existing cable and lines/pipes in the vicinity of the project area (EMODnet, 2022a).
+Figure 17.
+Existing cables and lines/pipes in the vicinity of the project area (EMODnet, 2022a) & (HELCOM, 2018).
 Projektområde - Project area; Ekonomiska zonens yttre gräns (EEZ) - Exclusive economic zone (EEZ); Sjöterritoriets gräns - Territorial waters boarders; Kablar - Cables; Ledningar/rör - Pipelines-, Aktiv - Active; Planerad - Planned; Under konstruktion - Under construction.